berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 * Allow some fields to be disabled in metadata spec to prevent editing.
 * When updating DOM with record value if the field fails it's validation then display error message at that time in a div that remains hidden until validation validation fails.
 * Display currency with formatting showing space at grouping then remove the space prior to conversion.
-* Add link to certificate of need causing the metadata to be displayed in a new tab.
-* Allow labelClass to override normal generated class for the label.
+* Allow label Class to override normal generated class for the label.
 Demonstrate shrinking label for state to allow better formatting.
 This is to allow easier formatting when we want custom behavior out of a subset of labels.
 * Add support for concept of horizontal group that is not allowed to wrap widgets.
 EG for city, state, zip
-* Add support for update of data object when fields change
+* DONE:JOE:2019-12-19: Add support for update of data object when fields change
 * When no label is included in Vgroup then suppress generation of label field.
-* Properly render multi-line text area field.
+* DONE:JOE:2019-12-19: Properly render multi-line text area field.
 * ability to include a leading icon for a field like renderField from old browserutil.
 * Ability to specify a class for label independent of class of the widget.
 * demonstrate support for fields with labels forced to wrap